Skip to content

 yarn new --select backend-plugin

-Backstage releases follow a monthly cadence.
-All @backstage/* packages in a release are designed to work together.
-Mixing versions across releases causes subtle breakage.
+Backstage releases follow a strict monthly cadence.
+All @backstage/* packages within a release are integration-tested to work exclusively with one another.

 Terminal window